ceramicnetwork/rust-ceramic/UPGRADE.md

 5. Migrate data from the old node to the new node again to catch any new data since the first migration.
 6. Shutdown old node as it is now behind and out of date.

 The `ceramic-one migrations from-ipfs` command can be run against a running `ceramic-one` daemon process.
 It will cause contention on the database, as a result traffic to the node may be impacted, but no downtime is required.

+NOTE: During step 5 the new node is missing the data that occurred after the initial migration in step 1 until the second migration completes in step 5.